Pederbuus/cloud-api-starter/README.md

 - Write automated tests
 - ~~Generate a webpage with the API-description.~~ See`.Net`
 - ~~`.Net` - redirect https://[::1]:7215/ to https://[::1]:7215/swagger~~
-- `.Net` - http://[::1]:5297/swagger can't load as "NetworkError when attempting to fetch resource. /openapi/v1.json"
+- `.Net` - http://[::1]:5297/swagger can't load as "NetworkError when attempting to fetch resource. /openapi/v1.json".
+Don't know if it should do this.
 <!-- ~~ abc ~~ -->